microsoft/vscode-wiki/Issue-Tracking.md

 - If the issue needs to be fixed in this release, assign it to the current milestone (eg: blocks a scenario, completes a new feature, etc.).
 Else, assign it to the **Backlog**.
 - If needed, follow-up with the author.

-### Fix planning
+### Planning
-At the beginning of the endgame we review the open issues and adjust the milestone if needed, moving to the next milestone or back to the backlog.
+During planning we review the open issues and assign the ones we plan to work on to the current milestone.
+Issues that do not make it for the current milestone are either assigned to the next milestone or they are moved back to the backlog milestone.

-At the beginning of the debt week we review the issues, pull requests assigned to the backlog milestone, and assign the ones we want to address to the current milestone.

 ## Filing bugs as development team member
 When team members files a bug they perform steps of the inbox tracker for the issue they filed.
 Therefore bugs filed by the development team do not need to be triged by the inbox tracker.